 2. Do not be rash with your mouth, for your heart must not hastily utter a word before God, for God is in heaven and you are on earth.
 Therefore, let your words be few.

-3. Truly, a dream comes with a multitude of busyness, and a fool’s voice comes with a multitude of words.
+3. Truly, a dream comes by a multitude of busyness, and a fool’s voice comes with a multitude of words.

 4. When you make a vow to God, do not delay to pay it, for He takes no pleasure in fools.
 What you have vowed, pay!

 5. It is better that you make no vow than to vow and not pay.

 6. Do not let your mouth cause your flesh to sin, and do not say before the messenger that it was a mistake.
 Why should God be angry at your voice and destroy the work of your hands?

 7. Truly, with a multitude of dreams, both vanities and words are multiplied.
 But as for you, fear God!

 8. If in a province, you see oppression of the poor and a violent taking away of what is just and right, do not marvel at that, for one higher than the high is watching, and there are higher ones over them.